Villa schools in Abu Dhabi

-- Federal Law No. 28 of 1999 required all private schools to comply with government regulations about school operations and buildings.
+- Federal Law No. 28 of 1999 required all private schools in the UAE to comply with government regulations about school operations and buildings.

 - Since then, some villa school operators have closed voluntarily, some have relocated to purpose built facilities, and some have been instructed to close.

-- Cabinet Resolution No. 270/7 of 2002 mandated final closure of remaining villas schools, with a 2 year grace period until the end of academic year 2003-2004.
+- Cabinet Resolution No. 270/7 of 2002 required all remaining villas schools to close, and gave a 2 year grace period until the end of academic year 2003-2004.

 - The same report said there are 77 villa schools in Abu Dhabi that need to be inspected by the Abu Dhabi Municipality, the Abu Dhabi Civil Defence, and the Ministry of Labour.
 Six of them were handed eviction and closure notices in April 2010 (see below).

 - In July 2010, ADEC issued a tender for private school development on 6 plots of land in Khalifa City B and MBZ City for students from villa schools.

 All villa schools in Abu Dhabi to be closed by 2012-2013 (08 Mar 2011 report)

 - Gulf News reported that all Abu Dhabi villa schools will be closed by the end of the 2012-2013 academic year, according to information from ADEC (press release not found or supplied), and quoted Yousuf Al Sheryani, Private Schools and Quality Assurance Executive Director at ADEC, as saying "ADEC has already shut down 21 villa schools, of which 10 were closed last year.
 Among them, six were closed immediately because of their high health and safety risks, leaving only 50 villa schools that are currently in operation,"